In a nutshell

 - Junior barristers often hone their nascent advocacy skills at the permissions stage of judicial review in short 30-minute hearings.

-- Brexit may affect several public-law related areas including immigration, human rights, environment, planning and data protection.
+- Brexit is likely to affect several public-law related areas including immigration, human rights, environment, planning and data protection.
+How the law is effected will depend on the terms of the UK's withdrawal from the European Union.
 That said, while many existing rules emanate from the EU, a good chunk have been incorporated directly into UK law.

-- In response to terrorist attacks, a number of new laws have been introduced over the past decade or so, giving the government and police powers to sidestep traditional procedures.
+- In response to successive terrorist attacks, a number of new laws have been introduced to give the government and police powers to sidestep traditional procedures.
 Cases involving challenges to such measures, like stop and search, have become more common, prompting some to suggest that civil liberties are slowly being reset on a case-by-case basis.
-For example, the Special Immigration Appeals Commission recently ruled that six terror suspects could not be deported to Algeria, as they might be tortured there infringing their rights under the Human Rights Act.

-- Administrative law cases are also on the up as public interest groups become increasingly alive to their powers to challenge administrative decisions and public spending cuts.
+- Administrative law cases are also on the up as public interest groups become increasingly alive to their powers to challenge administrative decisions and public spending cuts driven by central government.

 - In 2011 the Freedom of Information Act was extended to cover UCAS, the Association of Chief Police Officers and the Financial Ombudsman Service, continuing a trend for ever closer scrutiny of public bodies.
 A 2016 report by an independent commission decided not to make further changes to the Act's scope.

-- Cuts in fees brought in by the Legal Aid, Sentencing and Punishment of Offenders Act are affecting public law cases and the livelihoods of barristers.
+- Cuts to legal aid funding are affecting the ability to bring public law cases and the livelihoods of barristers.

 - The competition for public law pupillages is exceptionally fierce.
 Having the highest possible academic credentials is key when applying to a public law set but most successful candidates will also have impressive hands-on experience in the public or voluntary sectors.